KeeganIsCool0/PRISMHybridVision/README.md

 ## Why Sponsor now?

 ### Lowest cost, Highest influence
 - Before fabrication, your input influences design decisions.
-Like an input on features you may want and component choices.
+Like get input on features you may want and component choices.

 ### Cheapest dollar-for-impact
 - Sponsors cand donate very little amount of money, but still claim they helped build this from the beginning.